 Dubai and the UAE is a city built for cars.
 The roads are wide, the city is laid out in a grid and multi-storey parking is a feature of almost every shopping mall.
 The majority of hotels and restaurants have valet parking, typically free when you spend a minimum amount

 For that reason, I definitely recommend to hire a car.
-I personally like using Rentalcars.com as they compare all of the different suppliers for the best price
+I personally like using Rentalcars.com as they compare all of the different car rental suppliers so you get the best price!

 Dubai is just not well designed for pedestrians.
 Typically you drive to a place where you’ll walk around like La Mer or City Walk for instance.
 Most hotels have very long driveways with no walk ways, meaning a taxi or a car is best.
 Unless you fancy being the only person walking up a long drive way!
 (Yes I have done this haha)